Modified on June 4, 2014

 Section 3.
 Reserves.

-Financial services as deemed appropriate by the Executive Board shall be retained from the chapter funds or developed to provide reasonable stability of finances.
+Financial reserves as deemed appropriate by the Executive Board shall be retained from the chapter funds to provide reasonable stability of finances and maintain compliance with these Bylaws and chapter policies.

 Section 4.
 Bonding.